hantsy/spring-microservice-sample/README.md

 $ docker-machine create -d virtualbox --engine-registry-mirror https://docker.mirrors.ustc.edu.cn springms
 ```

 >NOTE: The `--engine-registry-mirror https://docker.mirrors.ustc.edu.cn` will add a docker registry mirror setting in docker-machine specific *config.json*.
-For most of Chinese users, it will speed up the Docker images downloading.
+For most of Chinese users, using a local mirror will speed up the Docker images downloading.

 Then switch to the new created machine **springms**, and set the environment variables.